Window Horses: Plot

 Early in the festival, Rosie reveals that her father Mehran was Iranian; she claims he abandoned her family when she was seven.
 As her visit in Iran goes on, she discovers more about her father from his friends and family.
 Rosie learns that Mehran came from a prominent family in Shiraz and originally trained in the United States to be a fighter pilot in the Iranian Air Force during the Shah's reign.
 When the Iranian Revolution occurred, Mehran's ties to the Shah led to his being forced out of the Air Force; he became a teacher of poetry and literature instead.
 However, the government reinstated him when they needed pilots for the Iran–Iraq War.
 As the war dragged on, Mehran grew so disillusioned that he deserted the Air Force, fleeing to Turkey, where he met Caroline.
 The couple married and settled in Canada.
 Despite the risks involved, Mehran decided to return to Iran to see his dying mother, only to be arrested upon arrival and have his passport revoked.
-Deeply upset after his departure, Caroline drives carelessly, resulting in a fatal car accident.
-When Mehran is finally released, he asks for Rosie to be sent to live with him in Iran.
-Grief-stricken from the loss of Caroline, Rosie's grandparents refuse, moving to Vancouver and cutting off all contact with Mehran, and lying to Rosie that her father abandoned her.
+Deeply upset after his departure, Caroline drove carelessly, resulting in a fatal car accident.
+When Mehran was finally released, he asked for Rosie to be sent to live with him in Iran.
+Grief-stricken from the loss of Caroline, Rosie's grandparents refused, moving to Vancouver and cutting off all contact with Mehran, and lying to Rosie that her father abandoned her.

 Near the time of her presentation, Rosie learns that Mehran is in the hospital with pneumonia.
 By the time Rosie reaches the hospital, Mehran has already checked out, but she is given her father's home address by one of his friends, a doctor at the hospital.
 Rosie meets her relatives from her father's side, who welcome her into the family and show her all the letters that Mehran wrote to her but that her grandparents had returned.
 When Rosie learns that her father is responsible for inviting her to Iran and is waiting for her at the festival, Rosie's relatives replace her chador with a head scarf and a more casual outfit and rush to the presentation.
 As she recites her version of Di Di's poem, Mehran appears in the audience and finally reunites with his daughter.

 Creation

 Multiple artists participated to the content of the film in order for the poetry, songs, and visual styles to blend a vast number of cultural styles, with multiple animation styles created with the same goal.
-Window Horses' lead animator and designer is Kavin Langdale.
+Window Horses' lead animator and designer is Kevin Langdale.